Hearing Instrument Specialist

 Often applicants have earned credits from another college or university that may allow a student to be granted advanced standing or exemption.
 Learn more about credit transfer opportunities at Conestoga.

 Graduates of this program will test hearing, select and fit hearing aids, and recommend the use of other assistive listening devices when appropriate.
-The scope of practice for the HIS is confined to the adult population, whose members present with no medical reason to counter-indicate the use of hearing aids.
+The scope of practice for the HIS is confined to the treatment of hearing loss for the adult population, whose members present with no medical reason to counter-indicate the use of hearing aids.
 The HIS typically finds employment in private practice, in the hearing-aid manufacturing sector, or in the hospital setting.

 80% of 2012-2013 graduates found employment within 6 months of graduation.
 Their average starting salary was $43,850.